SurajKande/python_packaging/README.md

                 [pypi]
                   username: teapot48
                   password: myPYPIpassword `

-    step3: use twine, a utility for uploading Python packages.
-Simply run: `twine upload dist/* ` dist is the folder created which contains the packaged files.
+    STEP3: use twine, a utility for uploading Python packages.
+           - Simply run : `twine upload dist/* `                 # dist is the folder created which contains the packaged files.

    >note: you should see one progress bar as your .whl file is uploaded, and a second when the .tar.gz archive is uploaded, after which the upload will be complete.